espocrm/documentation/docs/administration/portal.md

 Portal roles can be applied to:

-* Portal ‒ all users of the portal will receive this role (multiple roles are merged)
+* Portal ‒ all users of the portal will receive this role (multiple roles are merged);
-* Portal User ‒ to grant certain users specific permissions
+* Portal User ‒ to grant certain users specific permissions.

 ### Example